 One of the first things you’ll notice in an Ashiatsu treatment room is the set of parallel bars on the ceiling, directly above the massage table.
 These aren’t just for show—they are essential for safety, balance, and control.
 The therapist holds onto these bars to support their weight and precisely adjust the amount of pressure they apply.
 This setup allows them to use gravity to their advantage, sinking into the muscle tissue with controlled body weight rather than muscular force.
 The bars ensure the entire massage is smooth and consistent, giving you the confidence to fully relax while one of our highly trained therapists does their work.

-Ashiatsu Myths vs. Facts
+Debunking Common Ashiatsu Myths

 A few common myths about Ashiatsu can make people hesitant to try it.
 The biggest one?
 That it’s only for people who want extremely deep pressure.
 While Ashiatsu can certainly provide intense pressure, it’s completely adjustable.
 The therapist uses the overhead bars to control exactly how much weight is applied, so the pressure can be tailored from light to deep based on your preference.
 Another myth is that the therapist is standing on you with their full body weight.
 This is never the case.
 The bars provide the necessary support to ensure the pressure is always controlled, safe, and feels just right for your body.